guilherme90/react-webpack-starter/README.md

 ### React Starter Kit ###

-Simple project to stater React project with Webpack dev middleware, react-hot-loader and more!
+Simple project to stater React project with Webpack hot middleware, react-hot-loader and more!

 #### Motivation ####
   It is very useful to start with all the plugins.
 The idea is to facilitate this with this very simplified startup.